• Skip to primary navigation

 (* Indicates a good gift idea for out-of-towners)

-• Lip balm–chemo and radiation can dry everything out.
-My favorite (even though it’s a bit expensive) is Aveda Lip Saver.
+- Lip balm–chemo and radiation can dry everything out.
+My favorite (even though it’s a bit expensive) is Aveda Lip Saver. (less expensive here).

-• Biotene Mouth Rinse or Dry Mouth Spray–combats dry mouth and keeps things clean in there, but doesn’t irritate sensitive mucous membranes.
+- Biotene Dry Mouth Rinse or Dry Mouth Rinse–combats dry mouth and keeps things clean in there, but doesn’t irritate sensitive mucous membranes.

-• Aquaphor Healing Ointment–Aquaphor is the best!
+- Aquaphor is the best!
 It’s great for cracked, dry, skin, but it also can be used as a skin barrier to prevent rashes and irritation.
 Anyone being treated with radiation will appreciate how gentle it is.

-• Wet wipes and hand sanitzer–Chemo and radiation knock out your immune system and make you more susceptible to infection, so these are a must, but I would avoid strongly scented ones (odorless ones are here).
+- Wet wipes and hand sanitizer–Chemo and radiation knock out your immune system and make you more susceptible to infection, so these are a must, but I would avoid strongly scented ones (odorless ones are here).

-• PJs or comfortable loungewear–try to select button-down fronts (instead of pullover) if your friend has had surgery or will be receiving chemo–it just makes things a little easier. (you can find PJs virtually anywhere, but this is one of my favorite brands and they are absolutely gorgeous; they’ll make your friend feel so pampered!)
+- PJs or comfortable loungewear–try to select button-down fronts (instead of pullover) if your friend has had surgery or will be receiving chemo–it just makes things a little easier. (you can find PJs virtually anywhere, but this is one of my favorite brands, they’ll make your friend feel so pampered!)

-• *A cozy sweater or robe, the Barefoot Dreams line is both luxurious and incredibly soft and the free shipping makes it easy to send as a gift, they have nice, nice, soft caps as well.
+*A cozy sweater or robe, the Barefoot Dreams line is both luxurious and incredibly soft and the free shipping makes it easy to send as a gift.

 Like I mentioned above, you should try to avoid anything with a very strong scent as it can disagree with sensitive stomachs.
 You should also check with your friend before bringing fresh flowers or fruits as a gift in case his or her white blood cell counts are very low.